hongchris96/sidnal_accounts/README.md

 * Add sorting function for Stats by State in the Analytics page
 * Convert all class components into functional components using React Hooks
 * Graphs and Visual in the Analytics page using D3.js
+* Add Update routes and implement Create, Update, and Destroy in the frontend